-Teaching methods: Assignment(s), Paper(s), Research, Skills Assessment methods: Attendance, Final paper, Participation, Observation Keywords: Academic skills, internship, research, Research proposal, master's thesis Faculty of Psychology and Neuroscience
+Assignment(s), Paper(s), Research, Skills

+Attendance, Final paper, Participation, Observation

+Academic skills, internship, research, Research proposal, master's thesis

 Research Proposal

 In this course, the research proposal is drafted in preparation for the research internship.
 The course serves to provide students with general skills and a source of information about academic research.
 The course thereby supports the development of the research proposal and subsequent execution of the internship via assignments, workshops, and lectures that allow students to practice and develop their academic skills.